kieranfraser/gym-push/README.md

 Your paper should include the following:

-- Brief description of the EvalUMAP challenge to set context & link to the challenge at github (https://github.com/kieranfraser/gym-push).
+- Brief description of the EvalUMAP challenge to set context & link to the challenge on GitHub (https://github.com/kieranfraser/gym-push).
 - Description of the technique that you implemented and your main objectives and progress beyond the state-of-the-art if applicable.
 - The results you obtained.
 - Thoughts on future work.